OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/manage-fee-collectors.md

 :::info ArbAggregator currently not supported in the Orbit SDK

-Reading information from the ArgAggregator precompile, or using it to set new information is currently not supported in the Orbit SDK, but will soon be added.
-So for now, this subsection will only show examples using `cast call` and `cast send`.
+Reading information from the `ArgAggregator` precompile or using it to set new information is currently not supported by the Orbit SDK but will be added soon.
+So, for now, this subsection will only show examples using `cast call` and `cast send`.

 :::